crunkdutch/ad-extension/README.md

   * https://www.distractify.com/p/trisha-paytas-broadway-show
   * https://cookieandkate.com/chickpea-tomato-soup-recipe/
 ## A brief explanation of your implementation.
-* It is a very basic implementation with Vanilla JS, descriptive variables, methods, execution
+* It is a very basic implementation with Vanilla JS, descriptive variables, methods, and overall execution
 ## Any assumptions or design decisions made.
 * I made a call to use Tampermonkey, because of the CSP limitations / pain to implement with creating custom chrome extensions.
   * I didn't include an index.html, because with Tampermonkey, its also not needed!